noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ### Business situation
-As a business in the seed stage
+Pocket Audio is currently in the seed stage and is fac

-little to no revenue
 ## Analysis
 ### PEST